 - Faster streaming than JDK Maps at medium to large scale (version 3.2 and later).

 - Reduces Streaming Server Load in busy cases at medium to large scale (version 3.2 and later)

 - 90% Faster searching than Java ConcurrentSkipListMap (for get/put/remove and higher/lower/floor/ceiling)

-- 50% to 70% More Capacity than any standard Java Map above 1K Entries
+- 30% to 50% More Capacity than any standard Java Map above 1K Entries

-- Iterators are 5 times faster than those in any standard Java Map
+- Iterators are several times faster than those in any standard Java Map, increasing with scale

-- Low garbage generation, unlike most other Java Maps
+- Low garbage generation, unlike most other Maps

-- Returns all freed space unlike Hash-based Java Maps, down to one block
+- Returns all freed space, unlike Hash-based Maps, down to one block